CLASSICAL LOST AND FOUND

 Nápravník: Cpte Pno Trios (2), Mélancolie (Op.
 48, No. 3, arr pno trio); Spyros Pno Trio [MD&G (Hybrid)]

-Now known as the Spyros Piano trio, the artists who gave us that award winning release of works by Luise Adolpha Le Beau (1850-1927, see 23 February 2015), follow up with another MD&G hybrid disc, CD(2)/SACD(2/5.1), devoted to more little-known late romantic chamber music.
-This time it’s by Czech-trained, Russian emigrant composer Eduard Nápravník (1839-1916), who was born in a small village some 80 miles east of Prague, and studied music in that great city.
+The artists, who now call themselves the Spyros Piano trio, are known for their award winning performances of little-known, romantic chamber music (see 23 February 2015), and deliver more of the same on this new MD&G hybrid, CD(2)/SACD(2/5.1), disc.
+Here they give us a program devoted to works by Czech-trained, Russian emigrant composer Eduard Nápravník (1839-1916), who was born in a small village some 80 miles east of Prague, and studied music in that great city.

 Eduard first established himself as a talented conductor, who had a number of successful posts, starting with the Frankfurt Opera.
 He then moved to Russia in 1861, and 1869 saw him succeed Konstantin Liadov (1820-1868), father of Anatole (1855-1914), as chief conductor of the Imperial Russian Opera housed in the Mariinsky Theater, St. Petersburg.